thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Gringotts.md

 ---
+collection: Harrypedia
-title: "Gringotts Bank"
+title: Gringotts Bank
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Mrs. Rowling has left us with a mass of contradictions when it comes to